Madrid Metro: Heavy-rail lines

+Light-rail lines (Metro Ligero)

 On the other hand, the light-rail part of the Madrid Metro – known as Metro Ligero (Spanish for "Light Metro") – consists of two small disjointed networks and a total of three lines, numbered ML1, ML2 and ML3.
 (Note: The Parla Tram is often unofficially classified as part of the Metro Ligero network and given the number ML4.
 Such a designation can even sometimes be found in official settings, such as on the CRTM website.
 However, the company responsible for operating the Parla Tram, Tranvía de Parla S.A., does not label the tram system as part of the Madrid Metro at all, making no references to the Metro on the trams, at tram stops or on their official website.
 The Madrid Metro also does not list the Parla Tram as part of its network, nor does it include it on any of its maps.
 For this reason, and because the Parla Tram has no interchanges with the rest of the Madrid Metro and is located a significant distance away from it, it is not included in this article.)
-Combined, they have 38 stops and measure in length.
+Combined, they have 37 stops and measure 27.8 km in length.
 All three lines opened in 2007 and were built in areas whose populations had not been deemed sufficient to financially justify the construction of new heavy-rail metro lines.

 Line ML1, unlike the other two lines, is located entirely within Madrid's borders.
-It serves the northern suburbs of Sanchinarro and Las Tablas, connecting them to the rest of the network by means of two interchanges: Pinar de Chamartín station with the (heavy-rail) lines 1 and 4 at the southern end, and Last Tablas station with line 10 at the northern end.
+It serves the northern suburbs of Sanchinarro and Las Tablas, connecting them to the rest of the network by means of two interchanges: Pinar de Chamartín station with the (heavy-rail) lines 1 and 4 at the southern end, and Las Tablas station with line 10 at the northern end.

 Lines ML2 and ML3 both run to the west of Madrid, predominantly outside of the city's boundaries.
 They connect the municipalities of Pozuelo de Alarcón and Boadilla del Monte with the rest of the Metro: their eastern terminus is at Colonia Jardín station, where passengers can change for the heavy-rail line 10 to continue their journey within the city.

-Unlike the heavy-rail network which is wholly grade-separated and almost entirely underground, the Metro Ligero lines run mostly at street level with some road level crossings along the way (although line ML1 does also have some significant below-ground stretches, including at a few stops).